uber/kraken/README.md

   probably won't trigger, and most tag lookups will probably still return the old tag due to caching.
   If you need mutation (e.g. updating a `latest` tag), please consider implementing your own index component on top of a consistent key-value store.
-- Theoretically, Kraken should handle blobs of any size without significant performance degredation, but at Uber we enforce a 20G limit and cannot endorse of the production use of ultra-large blobs (i.e. 100G+).
-Kraken's garbage collection policies are TTL-based and quite simplistic.
-The primary risk is that your disk space across the cluster will rapidly fluctuate and cause shortages.
+- Theoretically, Kraken should distribute blobs of any size without significant performance degredation, but at Uber we enforce a 20G limit and cannot endorse of the production use of ultra-large blobs (i.e. 100G+).
+Peers enforce connection limits on a per blob basis, and may starve other peers for connections should they hold onto connections for too long.
+If you have ultra-large blobs you'd like to distribute, we recommend breaking them into <10G chunks first.